Jc2k/pytest-docker-tools/README.md

 )
 ```

-You can overload these fixtures in your test modules.
+You can then overload these fixtures in your test modules.
 For example, if redis had a magic replication feature and you want to test for an edge case with your API you could in your `test_magic_rep.py`:

 ```
 import socket